Veccoy/UseCaseLLM_Valeo/README.md

 ## Setup Instructions

-To setup the environment to use the fine-tuned T5-small model, please use the Dockerfile provided and follow these steps:
+To setup the environment to use the fine-tuned T5-small model, please use the Dockerfile provided and follow these steps after cloning the repository:

 1 - Build the Docker image:
 ```bash